Mr-B-2006/bogosearch/README.md

 ~A recording of the time taken for the algorithm to find.<br/>
 <br/>
 For now, this project is, for the most part, considered complete, however, I do have an idea for some extra features, such as saving the best time for a given configuration (amount of indices and fps).
 There are also some other QOL/code refactors that could also be implemented in the future, but this was always intended to be a silly joke project, so im not too worried about that right now.<br/>

+This project is using a **very** early version of my "Arrow Engine" library (from before I even made it into a proper library) for buttons, incrementors and most other GUI things.
+Expect to see documentation for stuff like that on that project's page (although the readability of my code and it's comments should already give you the info you need ;p ).